CircuitVerse/Blog/content/posts/Vivek_Kumar_GSoC2025_FinalReport.md

 ### Verilog feature documentation

-As part of this project, one of the primary tasks has been to document the verilog feature in deatil with examples for the CircuitVerse users.
-I have created detailed documentation for both the Verilog feature with examples for the CircuitVerse users to experiment with it and use them.
+As part of this project, I documented the Verilog feature in detail with examples for CircuitVerse users.

-A special focus was also given to creating the documentation for the developers of the CircuitVerse so that they can easily setup the Verilog feature in thier local machine and develop it further.
+I also created developer-focused docs to make it easy to set up the Verilog feature locally and extend it further.

-##### Documenting the Verilog Features:
+#### Documenting the Verilog Features:

 ![doc1](/images/Vivek_Kumar_Gsoc2025/doc1.png)
 ![doc2](/images/Vivek_Kumar_Gsoc2025/doc2.png)